kevin-crook-ucb/ucb_w205_crook_supplement/2021_Summer/project_3.md

 Starup presto and run a presto command to query the external table using the schema on read created in hive above.
 If the query returns a large number of rows, you can simply use a limit 5 or similar.

+The project asks you to perform some basic analytics.
+The analytics is very basic.
+You need to formulate a couple of very simple business questions and use sql against the data frames to answer the questions.

 In your markdown cell of linux commands, be sure to add the command:
-* infinite loop to run the apache bench command
+* infinite loop to run the apache bench command for purchase a sword
 * hive command to create an external table for the schema on read
 * presto query against the external table.
 Include the query and first few lines of the result (you can simply use a limit 5 or similar)

-The project asks you to perform some basic analytics.
-The analytics is very basic.
-You need to formulate a couple of very simple business questions and use sql against the data frames to answer the questions.
+* simple analytics: business questions and sql and results to answer the questions

 # Checklist